 Symptoms might be predictable like clockwork for some patients, while others might find their symptoms to be highly variable.
 Symptoms might remain static and predictable, or static and unpredictable, over long timelines or may evolve definite trends and patterns.
 It is vital for patients to document the progression of the symptoms in order to best assist in diagnostic and treatment efforts.

-Bilateral sciatica can be caused by any number of conditions that affect the nerve roots which will eventually form the sciatic nerve (L4,L5, S1, S2 and S3), as well as conditions that affect the fully formed sciatic nerve itself.
+Bilateral sciatica in both legs can be caused by any number of conditions that affect the nerve roots which will eventually form the sciatic nerve (L4,L5, S1, S2 and S3), as well as conditions that affect the fully formed sciatic nerve itself.
 This is explained above in our clarification of spinally-motivated versus pseudo-sciatica.

 Some of the more common causes of spinal sciatica include lumbar herniated discs, lumbar osteoarthritis leading to central spinal stenosis or neuroforaminal stenosis, lumbar spondylolisthesis, congenitally-narrowed spinal canals, extreme lumbar hyperlordosis and extreme thoracolumbar scoliosis.